Geordie-R/stafi-validator-backups/README.md

 https://geordier.gitbook.io/stafi-validator-backups/

-Leave me feedback in stafi discord or on telegram at @GeordieR
+Leave me feedback in stafi discord or on telegram at https://t.me/GeordieR